 How to Interview a Potential Investor Client: Ten Questions to Ask

 Now that you understand the basics behind a real estate investment, let’s talk more about beginning the working relationship with your investor client.
-As I mentioned above, there are numerous different types of investors out there, so discovering what kind of investor you are dealing with is incredible important to building a lasting business relationship with that client.
+As I mentioned above, there are numerous different types of investors out there, so discovering what kind of investor you are dealing with is incredibly important to building a lasting business relationship with that client.
 This section is going to look at 10 topics you should discuss with a potential investor, to get a solid understanding of the kind of investor they are.

 A brief note before we get to the ten questions: If you are dealing with a brand new investor, they may not have the answers to all these questions.
 It is our goal, at BiggerPockets, to be your support team for these investors.
-All of these items are thoroughly covered in our Ultimate Beginner’s Guide to Real Estate Investing, which is available for free to read online or for for free in the Amazon Kindle store.)
+All of these items are thoroughly covered in our Ultimate Beginner’s Guide to Real Estate Investing, which is available for free to read online or for free in the Amazon Kindle store.)

 Chances are – a lot of those you will be talking with will be completely brand-new to the business.
 Most real estate agents avoid these kind of investors like the plague – because they waste everyone’s time and end up with no results.
 It is up to you, obviously, how long you want to work with these investors.

 Keep in mind, however, that we all have to start somewhere.
 Had my first agent not helped me through my first deal – I would have been completely lost.
 The following questions should help both you and your client find out what your client knows – and again, we want BiggerPockets to be your support team.
-Let us train your client for through our free guides, books, Podcasts, forums, and other resources – and send them back to you ready.
+Let us train your client for free through our free guides, books, Podcasts, forums, and other resources – and send them back to you ready.

 1.)
 What’s Your Experience?